Introduction

 Printing of results to an output file has been removed starting from v1.0, since xnec2c works in a way that does not allow printing compatible with the NEC2 format.
 If printing to file is needed then it is better to use the original NEC2 program, to avoid bugs that may still be lurking in the C translation.
 Otherwise, it is possible to save the structure drawing to a PNG file by using the Save (s) or Save As (Ctrl+s) items in the File menu.

 Starting with v2.1, xnec2c can save the structure display as a data file for the gnuplot plotting program.
-This is done by using the File → Save As gnuplot menu item, to open a file chooser dialog.
+This is done by using the File โ†’ Save As gnuplot menu item, to open a file chooser dialog.
 If only the stem of the file name is given, xnec2c will automatically add the .gplot extension.
 Plotting in gnuplot is done with the splot <filename> with lines command, although the plot can be enhanced with some of the style etc commands available in gnuplot.

 The View menu allows opening of other output data display windows and selection of various options: The Radiation Pattern menu (r) item opens the Radiation Pattern window so that the Gain pattern or the Near E/H fields can be calculated and displayed.
 The Frequency Data menu (f) item opens the Frequency Data Plots window which allows the plotting of various frequency-related data against the frequency range specified in the FR command.
 It also allows quick selection of the current frequency and recalculation of data by clicking on the plots drawing area.
 The Polarization submenu allows the selection of different polarizations for which many data items are calculated (e.g. gain, F/B ratio etc).
 The selection is global, e.g. it effects all relevant data that are drawn or displayed in other windows.
 The Common Projection item couples the projection (viewing angle) parameters of the Structure display in the Main window and the Gain or E/H field display in the Radiation pattern window so that both move in step.
-Similarly, the Common Frequency menu item couples the Frequency entry/display spin buttons in the same windows so that displayed data are for the same frequency.
+The Current Visualization submenu selects how current flow is depicted on the structure; see Current Flow Visualization.
+The Animate item opens the near-field animation dialog.
+The Symbol Overrides item opens the SY parameter tuning window.
+The OpenGL Settingsโ€ฆ item opens the renderer configuration dialog.

 The Radiation Pattern window